Quick. Best. Affordable.

 Role of Management and the Board

-While Secretarial Audit is conducted by an independent professional, the primary responsibility for compliance rests with the Board of Directors and management.
+While a Secretarial Audit is conducted by an independent professional, the primary responsibility for compliance rests with the Board of Directors and management.
 They are responsible for: -

 • Maintaining proper records, data and systems